 Tal Chhappar Sanctuary

-Tal Chhapar Sanctuary is situated in the Churu district of Northwestern Rajasthan in the Shekhawati area.
+Tal Chhapar Sanctuary is situated in the Shekhawati area of Rajasthan (i.e. in the Churu district).
 This sanctuary is known for its rare blackbuck.
 It is around 205 km from Jaipur and is located on road from Ratangarh to Sujangarh.
-Geographically, the sanctuary falls in Sujangarh Tehsil of Churu and is an amusement place for the visitors.
-Tal Chappar sanctuary, situated on the fringes of the Thar Desert, is known as home to about 2,000 black bucks.
-The Tal Chhapar Wildlife Sanctuary comes alive with the beautiful color of thousands of migratory birds, especially the harriers, including Montagur’s Harriers, Marsh Harriers, Pale Harriers, and Hen Harriers.
+This sanctuary falls in Sujangarh Tehsil of Churu and is an amusement place for the visitors.
+Tal Chappar sanctuary is situated on the hem or border of the Thar Desert.
+It is known as home for approx. 2,000 black bucks.
+This Wildlife Sanctuary comes alive with the beautiful color of thousands of migratory birds, especially the harriers, including Marsh Harriers, Montagur’s Harriers, Hen Harriers and Pale Harriers.